qwd/dev-site/docs/_en/configuration/project-and-key.md

 **Credentials** are used for API authentication, which include the Ed25519 key (for JWT authentication) and the API KEY.
 We recommend creating separate credentials for various usage scenarios, such as “For Website” or “Test Only”.
 Learn more about [API Security Guidelines](/en/docs/best-practices/security-guidelines/) and [API Authentication](/en/docs/authentication/).

-### Add Credential
+### Add credential

-1. Go to [Console - Project](https://console.qweather.com/#/apps) and select any Project you want to add credentials to
+1. Go to [Console - Project](https://console.qweather.com/project) and select any Project you want to add credentials to
 2. Click the "Add Credential" button on the Credentials section.
 3. Select authentication method, we recommend JWT for higher level security.
 See [JWT](/en/docs/authentication/jwt/) and [API KEY](/en/docs/authentication/apikey/).
 4. Set credential name.